-The purpose of the interscholastic athletic program in the Black Horse Pike Regional Schools is to provide as many opportunities as possible for the student-athletes to allow:
+The purpose of the interscholastic athletic program at Triton Regional High School is to provide as many opportunities as possible for the studentathletes to allow:

 - the development of skills in all areas of growth: physical, intellectual, emotional, and social. - the development of interests in life-long leisure activities, either as participants or spectators. - the development of self-discipline, self-motivation, a strong character, and the ideals of sportsmanship. - the acquisition of special skills in the activities of their choice. - the development of team-oriented skills that produce successful teams and individuals characterized by loyalty, cooperation, and fair play. - the competition in interscholastic athletic events. - the development, setting and achievement of personal, team, and school goals. - the exploration of various career opportunities. - the development of values, attitudes, and habits important to good citizenship and participation in an inclusive democratic society.